Associate Professor of Commerce

 • Associate Editor at Information Systems Research

-• As Program-Chair Elect for the Communications, Digital Technology, and Organizations (CTO) division of Academy of Management (AOM), plan and superve the Division’s pre-conference program at the 2025 Annual Meeting (e.g., Professional Development Workshop (PDW) and Doctoral Consortium)
+• As Program-Chair for the Communications, Digital Technology, and Organizations (CTO) division of Academy of Management (AOM), manage the Division’s conference program at the 2026 Annual Meeting (e.g., symposium and paper presentation sessions)

 • Track Co-Chair, IS and Sustainability, ICIS 2025 (Nashville, Tennessee)

-• As Area Coordinator, provide oversight of faculty affairs, area curricular content, and various administrative and outreach functions for the Information Technology & Innovation Area.
+• As Area Coordinator from May 2021 to May 2025, I provided oversight of faculty affairs, area curricular content, and various administrative and outreach functions for the Information Technology & Innovation Area.

 Research Recognition